 Stephen has initiated and facilitated projects focussed on empowering participants to transcend their circumstances through creativity, in the UK and South Africa - including collaborations with The Playwrights Studio, Ankur Productions and the BBC.
 As well supporting a variety of creative artists and organisations individually, he is also the Artistic Director of 4word Creative Arts, and the Facilitator of Write Tron For All for the Tron Theatre in Glasgow.

-Leila is a graphic and interior designer whose work spans various industries all with a keen interest in consistent branding with a strong aesthetic.
+Leila is a neurodivergent designer, specialising in interiors and graphics.
+Her work spans various industries all with a keen interest in consistent branding with a strong aesthetic.
 She develops brand strategies with clear identities, ensuring all platforms use the same design language.

-Born in London but now based in Glasgow, and with her trusted sidekicks, Marlene and Rodney the French Bulldogs, Leila also is the Chair of the Board of Trustees to a National Children's charity, so has a strong desire to support social enterprise projects that "give back to the community" and encourage diversity and inclusion.
+Born in London but now based in Glasgow, and with her trusted sidekicks, Marlene and Rodney the French Bulldogs, Leila was also the Chair of the Board of Trustees to a National Children's charity for over 10 years, so has a strong desire to support social enterprise projects that "give back to the community" and encourage diversity and inclusion.

 Umar's first play Sylhety was performed in Dhaka.
 He also wrote and directed Lupo for Grahamstown Festival, South Africa, and he directed and co-wrote How to make a Killing in Bollywood.